-

 - Contact Us

 This full-day seminar is designed to give public sector officers a detailed knowledge and understanding of the processes and procedures the Parliament uses to scrutinise the actions of Executive Government.
-Topics covered include: Queensland's unicameral Parliament; the Budget and Estimates processes; scrutiny of the legislative process; the cabinet process and public policy cycle, and the role of a Minister at the parliamentary and Executive levels.
+The seminar covers:

 This seminar follows on from our “How Parliament Works” seminar.